esl/MongooseIM/doc/modules/mod_jingle_sip.md

 This may be useful in web applications when there is a need to handle the call in a new browser window.

 In order to get the `session-initiate`, which was not answered yet, the user can send a `get` Jingle stanza to self with action set to `existing-session-initiate`.
-In result, MongooseIM will resent the original `session-initiate` request to the device which sent the query.
+As a result, MongooseIM will resend the original `session-initiate` request to the device which sent the query.

 ### Prerequisites